chrisfield/redux-formkit/stories/next-js/server-rendering.md

 ```

 #### Explaination
-The code in the getInitialProps (called ny next-js) returns the initialValues for the Index function.
+The code in the getInitialProps (called by next-js) returns the initialValues for the Index function.

 Index passes these values to the `FormStateProvider`.
 The values will be included on the server rendered form and also sent to the browser to initialize the client React state.